Alight-Rw/-Full-Stack-Challenge/README.md

 ### 🔖Requirements (For Frontend Part) Mandatory *

        - Responsive Design(Ensure the platform is responsive and accessible from desktops, laptops, tablets, and smartphones.
            Implement a user-friendly interface that allows HR personnel to perform tasks efficiently across different devices.)
        - Figma Designs: Developers must refer to the Figma link provided, which contains all the screens and UI elements necessary for building the frontend of the HR Management System.
-   - Design System Compliance:
+       - Implement all backend functionalities, including candidate and job management, authentication, and data validation, on the frontend.
+       - Mirror backend features and usability in the frontend interface.
+       - If using an external API or theme, integrate it correctly and ensure smooth functionality within the frontend application.

 >Your project should be on an online repository (Gitlab, Github,...)